Georgetown, California: Climate

 According to the Köppen climate classification system, Georgetown has a warm-summer Mediterranean climate, abbreviated "Csa" on climate maps.
+Due to orographic lifting, Georgetown gets about four times the amount of precipitation as the western valley locations.
+A small amount of it falls as snow that melts quickly due to the above freezing temperatures, but for no more than four inches a year.
+The high precipitation allows for vegetation to flourish, but when a lot of it becomes dry during the hot and dry summers, wildfires become a prominent risk.

 Demographics

+Georgetown first appeared as a census designated place in the 2000 U.S. census.

+2020

-The 2010 United States Census reported that Georgetown had a population of 2,367.
+The 2020 United States census reported that Georgetown had a population of 2,255.
 The population density was 149.1 PD/sqmi.
-The racial makeup of Georgetown was 2,128 (89.9%) White, 47 (2.0%) African American, 59 (2.5%) Native American, 18 (0.8%) Asian, 2 (0.1%) Pacific Islander, 45 (1.9%) from other races, and 68 (2.9%) from two or more races.
-Hispanic or Latino of any race were 177 persons (7.5%).
+The racial makeup of Georgetown was 81.6% White, 1.8% African American, 1.7% Native American, 0.4% Asian, 0.1% Pacific Islander, 3.5% from other races, and 10.9% from two or more races.
+Hispanic or Latino of any race were 10.3% of the population.

-The Census reported that 2,239 people (94.6% of the population) lived in households, 14 (0.6%) lived in non-institutionalized group quarters, and 114 (4.8%) were institutionalized.
+The census reported that 95.0% of the population lived in households, 0.5% lived in non-institutionalized group quarters, and 4.5% were institutionalized.

-There were 913 households, out of which 242 (26.5%) had children under the age of 18 living in them, 521 (57.1%) were opposite-sex married couples living together, 66 (7.2%) had a female householder with no husband present, 64 (7.0%) had a male householder with no wife present.
-There were 46 (5.0%) unmarried opposite-sex partnerships, and 7 (0.8%) same-sex married couples or partnerships.
-218 households (23.9%) were made up of individuals, and 97 (10.6%) had someone living alone who was 65 years of age or older.
+There were 874 households, out of which 23.1% included children under the age of 18, 53.0% were married-couple households, 8.8% were cohabiting couple households, 20.4% had a female householder with no partner present, and 17.8% had a male householder with no partner present.
+22.7% of households were one person, and 12.2% were one person aged 65 or older.
 The average household size was 2.45.
-There were 651 families (71.3% of all households); the average family size was 2.82.
+There were 596 families (68.2% of all households).